 The millworkers were paid partly by scrip, which could only be redeemed at the company grocery store.
 The practice of gouging their own workers was so disreputable the mill owners denied any connection to the store.

 Though the mill made healthy profit, the owners constantly pressured the city to lower their taxes.

 Dangerous and Dirty

 The smallest children worked as doffers, removing the spools filled by the spinning machine and replacing them with empty ones.

-Lewis Hine was a social reformer who photographed small children working in dangerous, dirty jobs.
-He visited textile mills around the country.
-In the caption to the photo of the Bibb Mill, Hine wrote,
+Lewis Hine, a social reformer, photographed small children working in dangerous, dirty jobs.
+He visited textile mills around the country, where children had to be careful lest they fall into the moving machines.
+In the caption to the photo of a mill in Georgia, Hine wrote,

 Some boys and girls were so small they had to climb up on to the spinning frame to mend broken threads and to put back the empty bobbins.

 On Aug.
 12, 1881, the Brunswick Telegraph reported a strike by ‘the operatives in the spinning and mule rooms of the Cabot Company’s cotton mil’